-Undergoing fertility treatments can be an incredibly lonely time for employees.
-And despite the fact that one in eight U.S. couples experience infertility, it’s still a taboo topic in many workplaces — as are other related fertility topics like egg freezing and in vitro fertilization.
-However, there are things you can do to normalize the conversation at work:
+Undergoing fertility treatments can be an incredibly lonely time for employees and continues to be a taboo topic in many workplaces — as are other related fertility topics, like egg freezing.
+In our global fertility at work survey, we found that 79% of people feel uncomfortable discussing fertility openly at work.
+However, there are things you can do to normalize the conversation:

 - Educate your company.
 One of the best ways you can normalize the conversation around fertility care is to educate the rest of the company.
-You can host lunch and learn sessions with a fertility clinic or teach your employees how to communicate in an inclusive and accurate way.
-This type of company-wide education increases empathy and may make employees feel more supported, knowing that their colleagues and managers understand what they’re going through.
+You can host lunch-and-learn sessions with a fertility clinic or teach your employees how to communicate in an inclusive and accurate way.
+This type of company-wide education increases empathy and may make employees feel more supported, knowing that their colleagues and managers want to understand what they’re going through.

-If your employees are undergoing fertility treatments, they’re likely in and out of doctor’s appointments all the time, dealing with lots of personal stress, and may even encounter loss or disappointment during the process.
-To feel supported during these situations, your employees need lots of empathy from people in their workplace.
-Here are a few ways you, your managers, company leaders, and colleagues can demonstrate empathy:
+If your employees are undergoing fertility treatments, they’re likely attending various doctor’s appointments, dealing with personal stress, or perhaps navigating loss or disappointment during the process.
+To feel supported during these situations, your employees need empathy from people in their workplace.
+Here are a few ways managers, company leaders, and colleagues can demonstrate empathy:

 - Listen.
 One of the best things you can do for your employees during this time is to listen.
 Let them tell you — instead of assuming — exactly what they need as they undergo fertility treatments.
-Then do everything you can to make those modifications for them.
-You can also simply be a supportive figure by giving them a safe space to discuss their fears, stresses, and concerns.
+Then, do everything you can to make those modifications for them.
+You can also simply be a supportive figure by giving them a safe space to discuss their fears, stresses, and concerns and acknowledging their feelings.

-- Allow flexible hours.
-On a related note, you may want to consider giving your employees flex time.
-This thoughtful gesture gives people the option to set their own hours so that they can work around their appointments.
-Not only does this relieve a lot of mental burden, but it may also boost productivity levels for your employees since they can adjust their schedule to work during times they know they won’t be distracted.
+- Allow flexible hours and time off.
+On a related note, you may want to consider giving your employees flexible hours and time off.
+This thoughtful gesture gives people the option to set their own hours so that they can work around their appointments or be honest about taking the time off they need.
+Not only does this provide peace of mind to employees, but it may also boost productivity and reduce presenteeism, which is the phenomenon when employees haven’t taken time off but are less productive due to personal distractions.

 - Respect their privacy.
 Sometimes, fertility treatments don’t go as planned.
-When this happens, it can be an extremely painful experience.
-You should be prepared to support your employees if they want to talk about it, but you should also be ready to respect their privacy if they don’t.
+When this happens, it can be a challenging experience.
+You should be prepared to support your employees if they want to talk about it but also be ready to respect their privacy if they don’t.
 Use your sense of empathy to recognize what your employees need in those difficult moments.

 Offer fertility benefits

-Of course, the most impactful ways you can support employees is to provide fertility benefits at your organization.
-Given that treatments can cost thousands (and frequently tens of thousands) of dollars, this type of financial support is critical.
-Not to mention that the right vendor can support your employees through complex and stressful processes.
+Of course, the most impactful way you can support employees is to provide fertility benefits at your organization.
+Given that treatments such as IVF can cost on average $21,600 per cycle, this type of financial benefit is critical.
+In addition to providing financial coverage as a part of the fertility benefits package, the right vendor should also include additional educational resources and support that can help employees through some of the complex and stressful processes.
 But not all fertility benefits are created equal.
 Here are the traits to look for in a high-quality vendor:

 - Inclusive.
 Look for inclusive plans that offer the best fertility care to every employee — not just heterosexual couples or those with an infertility diagnosis.
 Otherwise, you’re isolating an important part of your demographic.
-We believe everyone – regardless of age, gender, sexual orientation, gender identity, or marital status – should have the opportunity to start a family, and your vendor should be able to offer services that reflect those values.
+If DEI is a high priority for your organization, your vendor should be able to offer services that reflect those values.

 - Global.
 Your fertility benefits vendor should also be able to accommodate a global workforce.
 This ensures the vendor scales with your company and can serve as a resource when you expand into other parts of the world.
-Given that fertility is approached in very different ways around the globe, your vendor needs to have the expertise to work with employees everywhere – whether that’s in the U.S., Asia, or Europe.
+Given that fertility is approached in very different ways around the globe, your vendor needs to have the expertise to work with employees everywhere.

-- Quality care navigation.
+- Comprehensive navigation.
 Finally, it’s important to make sure your fertility benefit vendor has the capacity to handle all aspects of care management — from connecting employees to the right provider to answering tough questions along the way.
-This means having a super responsive and knowledgeable team in place who has the ability to help your employees during their fertility journey.
+This means having a responsive and knowledgeable team in place that has the ability to help your employees during their fertility journeys.
 This type of support is ultimately what will make your organization stand out from others.